Combustion

 Also known as: burning, combustion reaction

-A rapid exothermic reaction between a fuel and oxygen, producing carbon dioxide and water (for hydrocarbon fuels).
-Combustion powers cars, generates electricity, heats homes, and is a major source of greenhouse gases.
+A rapid exothermic chemical reaction in which a fuel reacts with oxygen gas, releasing large amounts of energy as heat and light.
+Combustion powers cars, generates electricity, heats homes, and is a major source of greenhouse gases and air pollution.

 ๐Ÿ’ก Intuition